FenixWCode/ComicReader/README.md

 # Comic Reader

-This was a Project i started to learn Flask and also have a way to read some Comics i have locally on my Computer.
+In this Project i build a Webreader using Flask.